yus1108/UnsungEngine2/README.md

 5. Build the game you want to play

-Keys for all games are either wasd or arrow keys to move, and space for jump, '1' for resetting games For puzzle game, '2' and '3' are disable/enable image of the puzzle you are moving
+Keys for all games are either wasd or arrow keys to move, and space for jump, '1' for resetting games
+<br />For puzzle game, '2' and '3' are disable/enable image of the puzzle you are moving

 ## Credit
 - RunGame art credit by o_robster